informalsystems/modelator-py/README.md

 ## What is this project?

 A collection of cli utilities to reduce leg-work when developing TLA+ models, running model checkers, and doing model-based testing.
-The utilities are also intended to act as building blocks for future tool development.
+The utilities are also intended to act as building blocks for tool development in the TLA+ ecosystem.

 ### What can it do right now?